HAVE QUESTIONS?

 Divorce Lawyer Texas

-Divorce involving children is one of the most challenging experiences parents can face.
-In Texas, the courts often favor a joint managing conservatorship (JMC) arrangement, where both parents share the rights and duties of raising their children.
-However, joint managing conservatorship does not mean equal decision-making power in every aspect of a child’s life.
-Understanding the nuances of JMC, particularly in Fort Bend County, Texas, is crucial for parents navigating a divorce.
-As an experienced Fort Bend County divorce lawyer, I have guided numerous clients through the complexities of JMC, ensuring that their rights and their children’s best interests are protected.
+Divorce involving children is one of the most emotionally challenging experiences a parent can endure.
+In Texas, the courts often favor a Joint Managing Conservatorship (JMC) arrangement, where both parents share the responsibilities of raising their children.
+However, JMC does not mean equal decision-making power in every aspect of a child’s life.

 What is Joint Managing Conservatorship?